simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 line means that the code between two consecutive MPI calls on line 30 in exchange_1.f and line 130 in exchange_1.f should receive a speedup of 1.18244559422142.
-The value for the second column is therefore a speedup, if it is larger than 1 and a slow-down if it is smaller than 1.
+The value for the second column is therefore a speedup, if it is larger than 1 and a slowdown if it is smaller than 1.
 Nothing will be changed if it is equal to 1.

 Of course, you can set any arbitrary filenames you want (so the start